 Hulett, Fight Entropy: The practical physics of time, The Curiosity Vine, 2021 These articles provide background for how reducing entropy is the purpose of our work.

-By the way, if the word “entropy” is causing confusion, you may replace it with the word “value” with only losing some of the specificity.
-As such, in the app engineering example, instead of “decreasing their entropy” one may replace with “increasing their value.”
+By the way, if the word “entropy” is causing confusion, you may replace it with the word “value” without losing most of the specificity.
+As such, in the app engineering example, instead of “decreasing their entropy” one may replace it with “increasing their value.”

 However, people and cultures are rarely independent.
 Imagine each Galton board peg is a "yes/no" input to someone’s mastery learning ability.
 Inputs may include learners a) from families with 2 parents, b) with parents that already have existing mastery, c) that have access to social capital-enabled education, d) that have family resources to procure education, and/or e) that are from cultures that encourage education.
 Because of these "dependent" inputs, they are less likely to act independently from the learner that preceded them.
 In other words, people and cultures tend to create learning momentum or inertia.
 As such, think of the normal distribution as an upper limit.
 A lack of learning inertia may create fewer opportunities for certain cultural groups.
 In a perfect world, all people would have independent access to learning resources.
 While the normal distribution may not perfectly fit reality, the relative rank ordering is consistent.
+Thinking optimistically, technology and cultures are improving.
+The internet and organizations like Khan Academy are dramatically increasing access to low-cost and highly effective education.
 It is also assumed as more entropy-reducing opportunities reveal themselves, society will be more motivated to create independent learning opportunities.
 Thus, in the long run, the normal curve should approach reality.